 the value of cell in row A and column B shows what fraction of cases transitioned from status A to B.

-: the returned matrix contains raw frequencies of case transitions.
+- 'freq': the returned matrix contains raw frequencies of case transitions.

-: the returned matrix contains aggregated durations of case transitions.
+- 'time': the returned matrix contains aggregated durations of case transitions.

-: Only used when measure
+aggregator (character): Only used when measure is set to 'time'.

 Can be one of these options 'sum', 'mean', 'median', 'sd'